SGDInstitute/apollo/content/collections/pages/mblgtacc/accessibility.md

         content:
           -
             type: text
-            text: 'There will be ASL interpreters for all plenary sessions.
-If you are an attendee who is deaf or hard of hearing, we invite and encourage you to request an ASL interpreter to accompany you to some or all of the workshops you''ll be attending.
+            text: 'There will be CART interpretation for all plenary sessions.
+If you arean attendee who is d/Deaf or hard of hearing, we invite and encourage you to request CART and/or ASL interpreters to accompany you to some or all of the workshops you’ll be attending.
 To do this, please make your specific request through the registration form, and a member of our team will follow-up with you.
-In addition to interpreter services, we will also be sending information to all presenters about how to make their presentations accessible.'
+In addition to interpreter services, we have required all presenters to use live auto captions through GoogleSlides if they are using a slideshow.'
       -
         type: heading
         attrs: